 Check for ASE Certified Mechanics

-ASE stands for the National Institute for Automotive Service Excellence, which tests a technician’s knowledge after he or she has worked in his or her field for two years minimally.
+ASE stands for the National Institute for Automotive Service Excellence which tests a technician’s knowledge after he or she has worked in his or her field for two years minimally.
 ASE tests specialized fields such as air conditioning, engine repair, tune-ups, brakes, diesel engines, and the list goes on and on.
 The tests are not easy by any stretch; it takes studying and practical experience.
 After a group of tests is completed, a technician can earn a Master classification, which he or she usually proudly wears on the uniform.
 ASE Master technicians have to re-certify every five years.
-If a technician goes to the time and trouble to become a Master, he or she is usually the highest paid, and most dedicated to their field.
+If a technician goes to the time and trouble to become a Master, he or she is usually the highest paid, and most dedicated to his or her field.

 Ask about Repair Estimates, Test Drives, Wrecker Services and Insurance

 Other questions to ask a potential repair shop is if it offers estimates and if those estimates include parts, labor, tax, etc. There is nothing worse than an unpleasant surprise when your bill is presented.
 Ask if they get your authorization in advance if the bill is going to be higher than you approved.
 Find out if they routinely test drive a car after repairs to make sure everything is fixed.
 Also, ask if they have insurance to cover your car while it is in their possession.
 Have a clear understanding of their hours of operation, and if they have a preferred wrecker service, should you need to have your car towed in after hours.

 In closing, just like when buying a car, building a relationship with your garage is critical, it will make the difference between an unpleasant experience and a good experience.
 If you use a dealership, get to know your service advisor and go to the same one each visit.
 This will save you a lot of time, and you will feel better about your service experience.